No products in the cart.

-It’s easy to imagine the reasons why military personnel could benefit from CBD oil.
-CBD proponents are hopeful that the FDA will expedite its efforts to regulate the market so that we can more readily understand the compound’s safety and efficacy, and so that more soldiers can benefit.
+CBD proponents are hopeful that the FDA will expedite its efforts to regulate the market so that we can more readily understand the compound, and so that more soldiers can benefit.
 Allowing the use of topical CBD may create a gray area for legal enforcement of the Navy’s zero-tolerance policy, but only time will tell.

 CBD Oil Discounts for Military

 NuLeaf Naturals, a Denver-based CBD manufacturer, conducts rigorous third-party testing to ensure its CBD products are well below the 0.3 percent THC threshold.
 Current lab-verified results may be viewed here.
 NuLeaf Naturals offers substantial discounts for active and retired military personnel.
 Call 720-372-4842 to speak with one of our expert team members to access your discount and to learn more about the topical application of CBD.